cPanel ELevate blockers

 The ELevate process must be able to run a custom early boot environment to upgrade the distribution.
 In order to make sure that we can run this environment, the process verifies that the system’s current kernel version is the same as the system-identified default boot option.
 It also checks that a valid GRUB2 configuration exists.

-If you start the ELevate process with the --start option, ELevate will perform an extra check before starting your upgrade even if no issues exist with your GRUB2 configuration.
-This extra check is a “dry run” upgrade.
-This check will identify any problems that it might encounter during the actual upgrade.
+If you start the ELevate process with the --start option, ELevate will perform an extra check before it starts your upgrade even if no issues exist with your GRUB2 configuration.
+This extra check runs the leapp preupgrade command and is a “dry run” of the distribution upgrade.
+This dry run identifies any problems that Leapp might encounter during the actual upgrade, but does not make any changes to the system.

-NOTE: If any errors are found, you must correct them before performing the upgrade.
+NOTE: If this check identifies any errors, you must correct them before performing the upgrade.

 JetBackup version